Swarm Topology

 Dynamic sharding is computationally expensive as finding an optimal sharding scheme is known to be NP-hard.
 We mitigate this expense by precomputing highly efficient sharding schemas for different topological states of our network on a per-model basis.
 As the network topology itself is dynamic, we periodically monitor our network using techniques from (weighted) persistent homology, to give snapshots of topological characteristics to guide the applications of our pre-computed sharding schemas.
 The main goal of this section will be to introduce many of the concepts behind persistent homology (which is not a mainstream topic) to guide intuition on how this computational tool can be leveraged to make dynamic sharding optimization much more tractable.

-Thus, a 0-simplex Δ0\Delta^0 is a point, a 1-simplex Δ1\Delta^1 is a line segment, a 2-simplex Δ2\Delta^2 is a triangle, and so on.
+Thus, a 0-simplex is a point, a 1-simplex is a line segment, a 2-simplex is a triangle, and so on.
 To build a simplicial complex out of a collection of simplices, we need to define how to glue the pieces together.
-Mathematically it is given as (linear) boundary maps ni:CnCn1\partial_n^i: C^n \to C^{n-1} which map each nn-simplex Δin\Delta^n_i to its boundary which lives in one dimension lower (if it exists).
-Here we are using the notation CnC^n to indicate the collection of all nn-simplices in our complex, sums of which are often referred to as nn-chains or simply chains.
+Mathematically it is given as (linear) boundary maps which map each -simplex to its boundary which lives in one dimension lower (if it exists).
+Here we are using the notation to indicate the collection of all -simplices in our complex, sums of which are often referred to as -chains or simply chains.
 In general, we can (abstractly) represent the entire data of the simplicial complex by:

-Referring back to the boundary maps ni:CnCn1\partial_n^i: C^n \to C^{n-1}, the image of ni(Δin)\partial_n^i(\Delta^n_i) will be the (simplicial) boundary of Δin\Delta^n_i.
+Referring back to the boundary maps , the image of will be the (simplicial) boundary of .
 We assign an orientation to the simplices to make boundary calculations consistent.
-For example, with the 1-simple as the convex hull of {v0,v1}\{v_0, v_1\} the image of the boundary map would be defined as v1v0v_1 - v_0, with such an orientation induced by imaging the 1-simple is a directed edge from the point v0v_0 to the point v1v_1.
+For example, with the 1-simple as the convex hull of the image of the boundary map would be defined as , with such an orientation induced by imaging the 1-simple is a directed edge from the point to the point .
 More explicitly:

 The filtering process in persistent homology for a graph resembles inflating circles around each network node (vertex) and capturing data about how the resulting topology changes as the circles begin to merge.
 One can gain intuition behind this idea by imagining three points on the vertices of a triangle (see Figure 1).
 A scale parameter increases the radius of each point uniformly.
 Each step along this parameter change introduces a new step in the filtration of complexes.
 Until the circles grow enough to overlap, there will be three separate components so the zeroth homology group which measures the number of connected components will have dimension 3 and higher order groups which measure the number of higher dimensional holes will be trivial (left schematic in Figure 1).
 As the radii grow they eventually grow to overlapping circles.
 Immediately after the circles overlap there will still be a gap between the three circles centered in the middle of the triangle, so now they’re one hole and thus the first homology group suddenly becomes non-trivial with dimension 1 (center schematic in Figure 1).
 At the same time the number of connected components collapses to 1 so the zeroth homology group will change from three dimensional to 1 dimensional.
 As the circles continue to grow, the gap in the middle will fill, closing the hole and the first homology group will become trivial again, but the zeroth homology group will continue to have dimension 1 (right schematic in Figure 1).
 No further meaningful changes will occur to the persistent diagram after this point.

 The changes illustrated above are typically captured using a persistence diagram which simply introduces a point for each birth-death pair, where the x-axis is the birth time and the y-axis is the death time.
 Here time is just the scaling parameter.
-Since births always occur before deaths, all the points on the diagram will be above the main diagonal line y=xy=x.
+Since births always occur before deaths, all the points on the diagram will be above the main diagonal line .
 Following the toy example above, one can imagine that smaller holes will have quicker deaths since they do not persist long, so they will be near the main diagonal.
 Conversely bigger holes will have a longer lifetime.
 Intuitively, this gives information about the network latency, connectivity and possible bottlenecks.
-The lifetimes of the connected components, measured by PH0(M)PH_0(M), give a complementary view of these characteristics.
-This data from both PH0(M)PH_0(M) and PH1(M)PH_1(M) persistence can be fed into a dedicated ML classifier to predict which precomputed sharding scheme will be most efficient based on the current network topology.
+The lifetimes of the connected components, measured by , give a complementary view of these characteristics.
+This data from both and persistence can be fed into a dedicated ML classifier to predict which precomputed sharding scheme will be most efficient based on the current network topology.
 As calculating persistent homology is not NP-hard even in dimensions much higher than those used to model graphs, this gives us an avenue to select a near-optimal precomputed sharding scheme at a reasonable computational cost.